TylerTemp/SaintsField/README.md

 ### Change Log ###

-**4.7.5**
+**4.8.0**

-1. UI Toolkit: `ListDrawerSettings` now allow async search to avoid blocking the editor thread.
+1. UI Toolkit: Add `TableHide` to exclude a field/column from `Table` [#225](https://github.com/TylerTemp/SaintsField/issues/225)
-2. Add constructor and Editor setter for `SaintsInterface` [#228](https://github.com/TylerTemp/SaintsField/issues/228)
+2. Fix the error check in SpineAnimationPickerAttributeDrawerUIToolkit:UpdateDisplay for SkeletonData being null is backwards [#229](https://github.com/TylerTemp/SaintsField/issues/229)
+3. Fix (SpineAnimationPicker) skeletonTarget callbacks do not check for null prefabs or null instances [#230](https://github.com/TylerTemp/SaintsField/issues/230)

 Note: all `Handle` attributes (draw stuff in the scene view) are in stage 1, which means the arguments might change in the future.